 All employees in Chicago have a right to be compensated fairly, however, wage violations are common in many industries.
 Given that employers have firm control over pay, employees are at a disadvantage, and pursuing a wage and hour claim is challenging.

 At Vaziri Law, LLC, we leverage our skills and experience to help workers level the playing field and hold employers accountable for wage violations.
 Our experienced wage and hour attorney has a track record of achieving positive outcomes through negotiation, arbitration, and litigation.

-Though many workers are reluctant to complain about wages, your employer cannot retaliate against you for pursuing a wage and hour claim.
+Though many workers are reluctant to complain about wages, your employer cannot retaliate against you for pursuing a claim.
 Trust our legal team to protect your rights and help you navigate the legal process.

-At Vaziri Law LLC, we represent individual employees at all levels in wage disputes across multiple industries.
+At Vaziri Law, LLC, we represent individual employees at all levels in wage disputes across multiple industries.
 We also have the resources to represent groups of employees who have suffered similar harm due to wage violations through a class-action lawsuit.
-Contact our Chicago office today so we can start working on your wage and hour claim.
+Contact our Chicago office today so we can start working on your claim.

 What is the Fair Labor Standards Act?

 The Fair Labor Standards Act (FLSA) is a federal law that establishes standards for minimum wage and overtime pay; however, employers in Chicago must adhere to local and state minimum wage requirements too.